mdshuai/beans/k8s/docs/deploy-federation-gce.md

 4) need use staic ip for gce instance(Optional)

 ### 2. Build federation image
+(NOTE: When image ready on private reigstry, we don't need this)
 ```
 # mkdir dma && cd dma
 # cat <<EOF > Dockerfile